rezervemoney/gitbooks/community-first-tokenomics.md

 # Community First Tokenomics

-We launched Rezerve as a pure fair-mint because every shortcut that typical projects take—seed-round vesting, bonus founder allocations, headline-grabbing airdrops, stealth snipes—creates structural sell pressure that strangles long-term upside.&#x20;
+We launched Rezerve as a pure fair-mint because every shortcut that typical projects take—seed-round vesting, bonus founder allocations, headline-grabbing airdrops, stealth snipes—creates structural sell pressure that strangles long-term upside.

 Rezerve’s launch mechanics embody the original crypto ethos of open, permissionless ownership—and that credibility is exactly what gives it room to grow into something genuinely big.